JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Null-safety

-When calling Kotlin functions from Java, nobody prevents us from passing a null as a non-null parameter.
+When calling Kotlin functions from Java, nobody prevents us from passing *null*{: .keyword } as a non-null parameter.
 That's why Kotlin generates runtime checks for all public functions that expect non-nulls.
-This way we get a NullPointerException in the Java code immediately.
+This way we get a `NullPointerException` in the Java code immediately.

 ### Properties